crillab/pyxai/README.md

 ## Using a Docker Image

-We provide a docker container.
+A docker container is available on Git ([https://github.com/crillab/pyxai](https://github.com/crillab/pyxai)).
-It launches a jupyter notebook with all features of pyxai enabled.
+It launches a Jupyter notebook that supports all PyXAI features.

-Build the container:
+Below is the code line to build the container:
 ```
 docker build -t pyxai .
 ```

-Run the container (the working directory is the current one):
+And run the container (we consider that the working directory is the current one):
 ```
 docker run -it -p 8888:8888 -v $PWD:/data pyxai```
 ```

 ## Virtual Environment